Burntisland Online

 Below the commemorative plaque are the town crests of Burntisland and Flekkefjord.

-If you want more information about Flekkefjord, I recommend that you first of all visit the web site of Jarl Thore Larsen.
+If you want more information about Flekkefjord, we recommend that you first of all visit the web site of Jarl Thore Larsen.
 Helpfully for most of us, it's in English.
 Jarl includes a page of Flekkefjord links, where you can again select English language sites by checking the flags displayed.

 Earlier Links with Norway

 The town twinners weren't the first folk from Burntisland to sample the delights of Norway!
-The Fife Free Press of 12 June 1886 reported that a ship had left Burntisland Harbour for Norway on the previous Thursday, with a full cargo of coal and general goods - plus a party of lady and gentlemen excursionists.
+The Fife Free Press of 12 June 1886 reported that a ship had left Burntisland Harbour for Norway on the previous Thursday, with a full cargo of coal and general goods - plus a party of lady and gentleman excursionists.
 This trip was becoming increasingly popular, and the berths were fully booked for the return and next outward journeys.